Sometimes you are walking through a kitchen store, see a product and your first reaction is skepticism. I felt that way when I saw the Whiskey Stones.

 Over the years, I have used many items, other than ice, to chill drinks.
 My first exposure to them was a gift from a friend.
 Someone gave me colorful plastic shapes filled with water which you kept in the freezer.
 You fill your glass with the “cubes” and voilà!, cold beverage.

 While entertaining one time, I found myself without ice in the freezer.
 I quickly grabbed the plastic chillers and put them in the glass.
 The multi-colored, fanciful shapes didn’t look very attractive sitting in the glass and I made a joke about it, but felt somewhat embarrassed.
-Whiskey sipping should have some style to it, and these whimsical plastic shapes were not the message you want.
-Additionally, the plastic chillers didn’t work all that well or taste so hot.
+Whiskey sipping should have some style to it, and these whimsical plastic shapes are not the message you want.
+Additionally, the plastic chillers didn’t work all that well and had an adverse affect on taste.

 While thinking about that experience, I wondered about the effectiveness of ice in the whiskey.
 Yes it cools, but I feel its chilling affects are too intense and it dilutes the drink in a way that I don’t find pleasing.